yuminaut/wired/README.md

 displays each message to all participants *as it is being typed*, which allows for an entire new mode of communication; the chat becomes a brain-brain interface.

+The few people who are involved in getting this off the ground will simply be referred to "we" or "us" hereafter.

 ## Chat architecture

 The chat network consists primarily of three components: